Kerry Carpenter Player Props: Tigers vs. Guardians

-Kerry Carpenter -- 1-for-5 with a home run and an RBI in his most recent game -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Hunter Gaddis on the mound, on April 17 at 6:40 PM ET.
+Kerry Carpenter -- 1-for-5 with a home run and an RBI in his last game -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Hunter Gaddis on the hill, on April 18 at 1:10 PM ET.

-In his previous game, he notched a home run while going 1-for-5 against the Giants.
+He notched a home run while going 1-for-5 in his last game against the Giants.

 Kerry Carpenter Game Info & Props vs. the Guardians